 \section{Introduction}

-The Haldane-Shastry long-range spin chain \cite{HS1} is a quantum integrable model describing interaction of $L$ spins located equidistantly on a circle.
-The Hamiltonian is as follows: \beq \eq where $x_k=k/L$, $k=1,...,L$ and $P_{ij}$ is the permutation operator meaning exchange interaction between spins.
-For ${\rm gl}_n$ model it acts on the Hilbert space $\mH=(\mC^n)^{\otimes L}$ by permuting the $i$-th and the $j$-th tensor components.
-The Haldane-Shastry model is naturally extended to supersymmetric case \cite{Haldane,BMB}.
-The Hamiltonian (\ref{HS}) keeps the same form but the permutation operator is defined on the graded space $\mH=(\mC^{N|M})^{\otimes L}$ (see (\ref{supertrans}) below).
+The Haldane-Shastry long-range spin chain \cite{HS1} is a quantum integrable model describing interactions between $L$ spins distributed equidistantly on a circle.
+The Hamiltonian is \beq \eq where $x_k=k/L$, $k=1,...,L$ and $P_{ij}$ is the permutation operator representing exchange interaction between spins; for the ${\rm gl}_n$ model it acts on the Hilbert space $\mH=(\mC^n)^{\otimes L}$ by permuting the $i$-th and the $j$-th tensor components.
+The Haldane-Shastry model is naturally extended to the supersymmetric case \cite{Haldane,BMB}; the Hamiltonian (\ref{HS}) keeps the same form but the permutation operator is defined on the graded space $\mH=(\mC^{N|M})^{\otimes L}$ (see (\ref{supertrans}) below).

-At the same time the non-supersymmetric model has several important generalizations.
-The first one provides anisotropic analogues \cite{SeZ,MZ2} of (\ref{HS}) likewise it happens in the short-range spin chains (magnets), where isotropic XXX model is extended to anisotropic XXZ and XYZ models.
-For example, the XXZ version of the Haldane-Shastry model (\ref{HS}) for ${\rm gl}_2$ case is as follows: \beq \eq where $\sigma_\al^{(i)}$ are the Pauli matrices in the $i$-th tensor component.
+The non-supersymmetric model has several important generalizations.
+The first one provides anisotropic analogues \cite{SeZ,MZ2} of (\ref{HS}) likewise it happens in the short-range spin chains (magnets), where the isotropic XXX model is extended to the anisotropic XXZ and XYZ models.
+For example, the XXZ version of the Haldane-Shastry model (\ref{HS}) for the ${\rm gl}_2$ case is \beq \eq where $\sigma_\al^{(i)}$ denotes the Pauli $\sigma_\al$ in the $i$-th tensor component.